A consistent, streamlined process is key to an effective hiring programme. And for senior management and executive hires, it’s mission critical.

 Your organisation’s reputation proceeds it.
 Job applicants are increasingly scrutinising perspective employers as they would vet a new purchase on Amazon.

-Employer branding is “the process of promoting a company, or an organisation, as the employer of choice to a desired target group…” (Universum, 2014).
+Employer branding is “…your brand, but focusing on employees instead of customers” (Imaginasium, 2019).
 It is the identity of the organisation in the eye of the applicant and extends far deeper than how you position your life science organisation on your career pages or social media.
 It extends to your employees too.

 Promoting employer brand starts on the job specification and career pages and extends throughout the interview process to the offer of engagement.
 When hiring goals and expectations are made clear from the outset, it paints a positive image of the organisation to prospective employees.
 You’ll improve employee satisfaction and, by extension, retention.